Matti02co/cis-project-2526/README.md

-# cis-project-2526
+# Cloud Infrastructures and Security 2025-2026
+## Università degli Studi di Cagliari
+### Cocco Mattia 65336
+---
-This repository was used to deploy weather app on Google Cloud Platform
+This repository was used to deploy WeatherApp on Google Cloud Platform.